Why is it that some teachers are punished for doing a good job?

 The move was supposed to be a temporary move, but inevitably it became permanent.
-I therefore lost my tutor group that I had spent several years moulding into a desirable group of students to be with everyday.
-In many ways, by ‘being good I had made myself transferable‘ and what had always been a lovely start and end to each day, was now a chore and a challenge.
+I, therefore, lost the tutor group that I had spent several years moulding into a desirable group of students to be with every day.
+In many ways, by ‘being good I had made myself transferable’ and what had always been a lovely start and end to each day, was now a chore and a challenge.

 Where can we find similar examples in other aspects of school life?
 Well, almost everywhere:

 - ‘Ms. Good’ teacher takes over an absent colleague’s class.
 In-year timetabling makes this an additional allocation.

 - ‘Mrs. Reliable’ is placed on the front door of the canteen at break to manage 500 hungry students.